aminalaee/fastapi-storages/README.md

 A collection of backend storages and ORM extensions to simplify file management in FastAPI and Starlette projects.

+Similar to `django-storages` project, but aiming to work with a wider range of database ORMs and backends.

 ---

 **Documentation**: [https://aminalaee.dev/fastapi-storages](https://aminalaee.dev/fastapi-storages)